Abjad/abjad/trunk/abjad/docs/chapters/reference_manual/articulations/index.rst

 Getting and setting articulation name
 -------------------------------------

-Set the ``name_string`` of an articulation to change the symbol an articulation prints:
+Set the ``name`` of an articulation to change the symbol an articulation prints:

 ::

-	abjad> articulation.name_string = 'staccatissimo'
+	abjad> articulation.name = 'staccatissimo'

 ::